nchavez1/classes/class-03/README.md

     * [Example page with CSS and JavaScript](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML/The_head_metadata_in_HTML#Active_learning_applying_CSS_and_JavaScript_to_a_page)

 #### Observable to a standalone Web page

+We didn't get to this in class, but we will revisit this material later in the course.

 * [Downloading and Embedding Notebooks](https://beta.observablehq.com/@jashkenas/downloading-and-embedding-notebooks) -- Observable
     * [Standard Library](https://beta.observablehq.com/@mbostock/standard-library)